TheScorgiesBlog/hello-world/README.md

 # hello-world
-It seems weird greeting a place that won't resply!
+It seems weird greeting a place that won't reply!